What is hereditary pancreatitis?

 Questions to ask the health care team

 If you are concerned about your risk of pancreatic cancer, talk with your health care team.
-Consider asking the following questions:
+It can be helpful to bring someone along to your appointments to take notes.
+Consider asking your health care team the following questions:

 What is my risk of developing pancreatic cancer?